ghex-org/GHEX/doc_src/scope/scope.rst

 The *communication pattern* itself encodes the neighbor information with respect to a domain decomposition and halo shapes.
 The way |GHEX| digests user input is through adaptor classes.
-Since structured and unstructured grids are rather different, we have decieded to specialize all concepts and classes for either case.
+Since structured and unstructured grids are rather different, we have decided to specialize all concepts and classes for either case.
 Let us first look at the structured grids.

 For a given application, the following concepts need to be implemented: